 I've been creating color profiles for over 15 years, when I first got into creating profiles I was prepared for a steep learning curve and it was a very steep and very expensive curve for a small company such as mine.

-To explain what's really happening in the real world, after I learned how to create profiles I was on site at a print shop getting a job printed and their manufacturers representative was on site to calibrate their proofing printer.
+To explain what's really happening in the real world, after I learned how to create profiles I was on site at a print shop getting a job printed and their proof printer manufacturers representative was on site to calibrate their proofing printer.

 I know for a fact that the ink manufacturer for their proof printer that is used used globally for proofing by many printers has written in their ink specification that their test prints need to be printed and the print to be allowed to gass out (dry in open air) for 24 hours before reading the results and creating a profile.
 The technician ran a print and within 20 minutes read the results on his scanner created a profile within a half an hour and out the door he went.
 That's the way it's being done in many places.